How to Optimize Images for Web and Performance

 Dangers of Over-Optimizing:

-- Yes, over-optimization (overzealous compression) should be avoided, or your images will look like dog excrement.
+- Yes, over-optimization (overzealous compression) should be avoided or you risk ruining your images.

-- EWWW and TinyPNG offer “lossless” optimization at their default modes, preventing this from happening.
-99.9% of the time, lossless optimizing makes a huge positive difference in file size/pagespeed, without the human eye being able to tell.
+- Tools like EWWW offer “lossless” optimization with their default modes, preventing this from happening.
+Lossless optimizing makes a huge difference in file size/pagespeed, and is sufficient 99.9% of the time.

-- Don’t tweak compression settings unless you know what they mean & know what you’re doing.
+- Don’t tweak compression settings unless you know what they do and you have a backup of the original photo.

-- Google’s Pagespeed Insights offers “optimized resources” at the bottom of their test page and they are often ruined.
-Take Google’s (or any other tester’s) image size recommendations with plenty of salt.
+- Google’s Pagespeed Insights offers “optimized resources” at the bottom of the test page which are often not suitable.
+Always take your pagespeed tester’s recommendations with plenty of salt.